 It can be difficult to procure the color of kitten you desire most.
-Greys and beiges seem to be most popular.
+Grays and beiges seem to be the most popular.
 If you would like your cat to be a certain color, be patient.
 You may not get your purrfect kitty for a while!

 4. Cat Shows

 Go to a CFA Persian cat show.
 This is your opportunity to meet other Persian cat breeders.
 It's possible there may even be some kittens available for sale at the show.

 5. CFA Breed Registration

 Remember, it's not a Persian cat unless it is CFA registered.
 This means that the bloodline has been determined and established.
 If you buy a kitten, make sure to register your cat right away.
 Unfortunately, even if it looks Persian, it isn't unless it has the proper documentation.